 Let’s take a deeper look.

-Their inability of making growth rings is believed to be related to their unusually dry living environment.
+Their inability to make growth rings is believed to be related to their unusually dry living environment

-Trees in temperate and sub-tropical latitudes, on the other hand, have visible growth rings because of the change in growth speed due to rainy and dry seasons, high and low temperatures in spring and winter.
+Trees in temperate and sub-tropical latitudes, on the other hand, have visible growth rings because of the change in growth speed due to rainy and dry seasons and high and low temperatures in spring and winter.

-The longer nights after summer solstice are the primary signal for trees to reduce resources from height growth to growing the trunk.
-Trees grow more during wetter seasons and with their preferred temperature and they grow less during stressful periods such as drought and at a lower temperature.
+The longer nights after the summer solstice are the primary signal for trees to reduce resources from height growth to growing the trunk.
+Trees grow more during wetter seasons and at their preferred temperature, and they grow less during stressful periods such as drought and at lower temperatures.

 A contrast in cell wall thickness results in visible growth rings.

-2. How to determine the age of cactus
+How to determine the age of a cactus

-There are over 300 genera and 3000 species of cacti discovered and each type has its own speed of growing.
+There are over 300 genera and 3000 species of cacti discovered, and each type has its own speed of growth.

 We would need to observe the species for a few years to know how much growth it puts out per year.

-For example, the columnar type such as the saguaro cactus gains more height than the barrel types.
-A Golden Barrel cactus (Echinocactus platyacanthus) that is over 100 years old can grow up to 8.2 feet (2.5 meter) tall and 5 feet (1.5 meter) wide.
+For example, the columnar type, such as the saguaro cactus gains more height than the barrel type.
+A Golden Barrel cactus (Echinocactus platyacanthus) that is over 100 years old can grow up to 8.2 feet (2.5 meters) tall and 5 feet (1.5 meters) wide.

-A Saguaro cactus (Carnegiea gigiantea) with a similar age (around 100 years old) can be 15-16 feet (4.6 meter) tall.
-According to National Park Service, the oldest Saguaro cactus ever measured is over 78 feet (24 meter) into the air.
+A Saguaro cactus (Carnegiea gigiantea) with a similar age (around 100 years old) can be 15-16 feet (4.6 meters) tall.
+According to the National Park Service, the oldest Saguaro cactus ever measured is over 78 feet (24 meters) into the air.

 Depending on the height and the growing conditions, the cactus can gain between up to 8 inches (20cm) per year (Drezner, 2003).

-Unfortunately, there has not been much research about the age-size relation of other cactus species.
-Most of the research focuses on Saguaro cactus probably because it is under protection by the Arizona state and the Saguaro flower is the state flower.
+Unfortunately, there has not been much research about the age-size relationship of other cactus species.
+Most of the research focuses on Saguaro cactus probably because it is under protection by Arizona State and the Saguaro flower is the state flower.
 The species has also received much attention because it is one of the oldest and biggest discovered on earth.

 Apart from the species, another determining factor of the cactus size is related to the precipitation they receive in their habitat.

-Pachycereus pringlei for example grows extremely slow as they inhabit the western coast of Sonora and the drier parts of the Sonaran Desert such as Baja California with no more than 3 inches of rain per year.
+Pachycereus pringlei for example grows extremely slowly as it inhabits the western coast of Sonora and the drier parts of the Sonoran Desert, such as Baja California, with no more than 3 inches of rain per year.

 In contrast, cacti from environments with more moisture, such as Opuntias or prickly pears from non-desert locations in South America, grow quickly and can outgrow their space.